skreimeyer/NPDES-Report/report.md

 Topics included recycling, sustainability, water quality and other topics outlined in the commission’s Roadmap To 2020.
 Aside from speaking, the sustainability officers also provide promotional content for social media and the City Government Access Channel (LRTV).

+F2F
+The City of Little Rock Public Works also participated in the 2018-05-10 Forests to Faucets Festival at Lake Willastein hosted by Central Arkansas Water (CAW).
+The event was attended by 185 5th graders who spent the day learning about the importance of water and its many uses.
+The Public Works provided a display and educational presentation about the City of Little Rock MS4, its relationship to the environment and how it is maintained.

+[]FIXME-F2F.png

+*Private Partners*
 Non-government organizations assist the City with meeting its water quality goals directly through cleanups, such as Friends of Fourche Creek (FoFC) and the Keep Little Rock Beautiful (KLRB), as well as promotional and educational activity.
 FoFC regularly communicates with the public about floatables and othe risks to waterways through Facebook and television and radio interviews.
-With a small grant from the City of Little Rock Public Works, Audubon Arkansas has produced a children's book with educational material about the importance of our waterways which has been distributed to the following locations:
+With a small grant from the City of Little Rock Public Works, Audubon Arkansas has produced a children's coloring book with educational material about the importance of our waterways which has been distributed to the following locations:

 - Audubon Arkansas – Field trip visitors and Afterschool Programs